Skip to content

 storageClassName: nfs-client

-# Configure the actual existing storageclass here; if there is a default storageclass, this field can be omitted #
+# This field should configure an existing storageclass, if there is a default storageclass, it can be omitted #

 ---